 I love this question!
 First, of course you can date on the Whole30—and you should!
 We don’t want you turning into a Whole30 hermit, and if you’re going to turn this experience into a lifelong sustainable plan, you need some practice out there in the real world.
 So give him your number, and then enact my 4-step Dating on the Whole30 plan:

 Step 1: The Place

-Ideally you’d suggest a restaurant you know will be easy to be compliant.
+Ideally you’d suggest a restaurant you know will be easy to be compatible.
 (Pick a steak house, your favorite salad place, or Mexican, where veggie fajitas and salsa are a safe bet.)
 You can frame it as, “I love XX, XX, or XX, do any of these spots work for you?”
 This should be an easy one, because your date will want to make you happy.

 If your date suggests a spot that you know will be more challenging (like a pizza place), you can just say, “I’m not super big on pizza—how about Mexican, steak, or burgers?”
 But remember, you can eat Whole30 basically anywhere—follow the Dining Out tips starting on page 89 of The Whole30.)

 Have the “how you eat” conversation ahead of time, before you get to the restaurant.
 You can open with, “Are you vegetarian?”
 Or “What are some of your favorite foods?”
 Or “Do you drink?”
 Let him know how you usually eat (“Yep, I eat meat, love sushi, and I drink red wine occasionally…”) but let him know that right now you’re doing this 30-day experiment, so you’re being a little more careful with your diet than usual.